The Diana Project™

 The Diana Project™ engages in research activities, forums and scholarship focusing on women entrepreneurs and their growth.

 Given the vital importance of women entrepreneurs for wealth creation, innovation and economic advancement throughout the world, Diana International provides a platform for researchers to develop, conduct and share a global research agenda.
 We are an international community of scholars dedicated to answering questions about women entrepreneurs and growth oriented businesses.

-Established in 1999 by Professors Brush, Carter, Gatewood, Greene and Hart—in partnership with ESBRI, Stockholm—the Diana Research Project has led the research agenda in women’s entrepreneurship across continents, cultures and contexts.
+Established in 1999 by Professors Brush, Carter, Gatewood, Greene, and Hart—in collaboration with ESBRI, Stockholm—the Diana Research Project has led the research agenda in women’s entrepreneurship across continents, cultures and contexts.
 Through the years, Diana conferences have brought together scholars from 16 countries worldwide, providing a platform to share a global research agenda dedicated to asking and answering questions about women entrepreneurs and their growth-oriented businesses.
-For the first time, the 8th Diana International Conference will be held in the U.S. at Babson College.
-This conference will be hosted by Professor Candida Brush, Professor Patricia Greene and Professor Susan Duffy, co-chairs of the event.

 The 2017 Diana International Conference will take place October 1-3, 2017 in Kansas City, Missouri, at the Ewing Marion Kauffman Foundation.
 Papers accepted for this year's conference build on the theme: Programs, Policies & Practices Around High-Growth Women’s Entrepreneurship.
 See Diana Conference 2017 for details and to register.